Skip to content

 NOTE: Newcomers should skip this section!
 Disabling nix-channel incorrectly may lead to some headaches.

 The roles of NIX_PATH and the Flake Registry have been explained earlier.
 In daily use, we typically want the nixpkgs used in commands like nix repl '<nixpkgs>', nix run nixpkgs#ponysay hello to match the system's nixpkgs.
-This requires us to customize the NIX_PATH and Flake Registry.
-On the other hand, although nix-channel can coexist with the Flakes feature, in practice, Flakes can completely replace it, so we can also disable it.
+This is done by default as of NixOS 24.05.
+Also, although nix-channel can coexist with the Flakes feature, in practice, Flakes can completely replace it, so we can also disable it.

 In your NixOS configuration, adding the following module will achieve the mentioned requirements: